FACTBOX-EU sanctions target Russia's economy, elites and Putin himself | Business

 The most prominent individuals on the blacklist are Russia's President Vladimir Putin and Foreign Minister Sergey Lavrov, although they are exempt from the travel ban.
 This is meant to enable negotiations with them should the opportunity arise.
 Still, Putin is now one of only three world leaders blacklisted by the EU, along with Syria's Bashar al-Assad and Alexander Lukashenko of Belarus.
 The blacklist currently includes 654 individuals and 52 entities in total.

-They include an asset freeze and financial ban on three key Russian banks, add more state-owned companies to the sanctions list and ban Russian elites from depositing money in EU banks.
-The sanctions also prohibit any form of lending and buying of securities by Russian banks and government, including the Russian central bank.

-Seventy percent of the Russian banking system (measured by assets), government and key state-owned companies will no longer be able to refinance in the EU's capital markets, according to EU Commission chief Ursula von der Leyen.
-ENERGY SECTOR

-The sanctions ban the export of specific refining technologies, making it harder and more expensive for Russia to modernise its oil refineries.
+ENERGY SECTOR The sanctions ban the export of specific refining technologies, making it harder and more expensive for Russia to modernise its oil refineries.
 They add to an existing oil equipment ban imposed in 2014.
 Russia earned 24 billion euros in 2019 from refined oil exports to the EU, according to the bloc.

-TRANSPORT SECTOR
+TRANSPORT SECTOR The EU has banned the export, sale, supply or transfer of all aircraft, aircraft parts and equipment to Russia as well as all services related to the repair, maintenance and financing of aircraft.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)